-The PRS has four Divisions – Open, Tactical, Production, and Gas Gun) and two Rimfire Divisions (Open and Production).
+The PRS has four Centerfire Divisions (Open, Tactical, Production, and Gas Gun) and two Rimfire Divisions (Open and Production).
 All shooters must declare the Division in which they will be competing when they register for a PRS match.
 Shooters are permitted to shoot in multiple Divisions in the same season.
 Therefore your division is not pre-selected on the PRS website and must be uploaded with scores by the MD of the match.
 Shooters participating in the AG Cup Series will have their open divsion scores earned at AG Cup Qualifiers counted toward the AG Cup Series.
 If an MD makes a mistake and uploads the incorrect division, please contact the MD and request that they correct it.

 In addition to the four divisions, the PRS has five categories: Military/Law Enforcement Category, Ladies Category, Seniors Category, Junior Category, and the International Competitor Class.
 To compete in a category you must select it on your PRS profile.

 In order for shooters to be able to compete with their peers, PRS Series competitors are divided into classifications based upon their skill level and performance.
 The reason for the classification system is to have the ability to rank competitors and allow shooters to have true peer-to-peer recognition.
 This allows for goal setting and realistic achievement of attainable goals within the sport.